lachrist/otiluke/README.md

   Indicates whether the `antena` argument passed to `virus` should perform remote communication.
   Non applicable if `host` is `null`.
 * `...`:
-  Remaining properties will consistute the `options` passed to `virus`.
+  Remaining properties will be used to compute argument mapping `argm` passed to `virus`.

 ```
 otiluke --virus <path> [--host <number|path|host>] [--secure]  ... -- <target-command>`